The Color Purple (1985 film)

-The Color Purple is a 1985 American epic coming-of-age period drama film directed by Steven Spielberg and written by Menno Meyjes, based on the Pulitzer Prize-winning 1982 novel of the same name by Alice Walker.
-It was Spielberg's eighth film as a director, and marked a turning point in his career, as it was a departure from the summer blockbusters for which he had become known.
-It was also the first feature film directed by Spielberg for which John Williams did not compose the music, instead featuring a score by Quincy Jones, who also produced.
-The cast stars Whoopi Goldberg in her breakthrough role, with Danny Glover, Oprah Winfrey in her film debut, Margaret Avery, Rae Dawn Chong, Willard Pugh, and Adolph Caesar.
+The Color Purple is a 1985 American epic period drama film, directed by Steven Spielberg and written by Menno Meyjes, based on the 1982 novel by Alice Walker.
+Spielberg's eighth film as a director, it marked a turning point in his career as it was a departure from the summer blockbusters for which he had become known.
+It is the first film directed by Spielberg for which John Williams did not compose the score, which was done by Quincy Jones instead.
+Jones also produced the film alongside Spielberg, Kathleen Kennedy and Frank Marshall.
+The film stars Whoopi Goldberg in her breakthrough role, along with Danny Glover, Oprah Winfrey (in her film debut), Margaret Avery, and Adolph Caesar.

-Filmed in Anson and Union counties in North Carolina, the film tells the story of a young African-American girl named Celie Harris and shows the problems African-American women experienced during the early 20th century, including domestic violence, incest, pedophilia, poverty, racism, and sexism.
+Filmed in Anson and Union counties in North Carolina, The Color Purple tells the coming-of-age story of a young African-American girl named Celie Harris and the brutal experiences she endured including domestic violence, incest, child sexual abuse, poverty, racism, and sexism.

-The film was a box office success, grossing $142 million against a budget of $15 million.
-The film received acclaim from critics, with particular praise going to its acting (especially Goldberg's performance), direction, screenplay, musical score, and production values.
-However, it was also criticized by some for being "over-sentimental" and "stereotypical", and was boycotted by some chapters of the NAACP for its depiction of rape.
-Nonetheless, the film was nominated for eleven Academy Awards, including Best Picture, Best Actress for Goldberg, Best Supporting Actress for both Avery and Winfrey, and Best Adapted Screenplay, but did not achieve a single win, and Spielberg did not receive a nomination for Best Director; it held the record for the film receiving the most nominations without a win at the Academy Awards since The Turning Point (1977) at this stage.
+Upon its release by Warner Bros.
+Pictures on December 18, 1985, The Color Purple was a box office success, grossing $98.4 million against a budget of $15 million.
+The film received generally positive reviews from critics, with praise going to its acting (especially Goldberg's performance), direction, screenplay, musical score, and production values; criticism was directed by some for being "over-sentimental" and "stereotypical".
+The film was nominated for 11 Academy Awards, including Best Picture, but did not achieve a single win.
+It holds the record for most Oscar nominations without one for Best Director.
 It also received four Golden Globe Award nominations, with Goldberg winning Best Actress in a Drama.
-Spielberg received a Directors Guild of America Award for Outstanding Directorial Achievement, and a Golden Globe nomination.
-The film was later included in Roger Ebert's book series The Great Movies.
+In 2006, the American Film Institute ranked the film 51st on its list of the most inspiring movies.